 Read more about the benefits of music for children with cerebral palsy »

 MusicGlove is a gamified hand therapy device that is designed to help individuals with neuromuscular conditions like cerebral palsy perform the repetitions they need to promote neuroplasticity.

-Both adults and children can use the device to boost their fine motor skills, rhythm, and hand-eye coordination.
+Both adults and children can use this rehab tool to boost their fine motor skills, rhythm, and hand-eye coordination.

 In fact, the MusicGlove is clinically proven to improve hand function in just two weeks.
 By repetitively practicing the finger gripping motion, individuals can develop the skills necessary to perform everyday tasks like turning doorknobs and typing.

 Magnetic building tiles will help children with cerebral palsy develop creativity, hand-eye coordination, and spatial awareness skills by creating 3-D structures.

 The colorful, magnetized tiles attract on all sides and come in square and triangle shapes.

 This toy can be especially ideal for individuals with weaker fine motor skills because the magnets will naturally gravitate towards one another and will require minimal effort to pull apart.

 An iPad can be an extremely worthwhile investment for children with cerebral palsy because there are many apps that may improve communication and fine motor skills.

 Children can be continuously engaged and have access to a variety of different programs like voice control, speech generators, and games that can help them manage and develop their motor impairments.